endormi/endormi/README.md

 Highly passionate about Development, Security, Infrastructure, Privacy, Automation, and more.

-I'm inherently curious and constantly exploring different technologies, with a strong emphasis on privacy.
+I'm inherently curious and constantly exploring different technologies with a strong emphasis on privacy.

 I've thoroughly enjoyed creating these projects, and I'm delighted if others find them useful.